Pole Barn Home: A Fresh Look at Flexible Custom Living

-Tiny homes are a prime example of this.
-So are the vans and school buses some are turning into their literal mobile residences and offices.
+Tiny homes are a good example.
+So are the vans and school buses some people have turned into full-time living spaces or mobile offices.

 Quickly built, long-lasting, and cost-effective, pole barns have found their place in a wide variety of settings and applications -- from storage buildings and shops to housing livestock.